15 Awesome Benefits of Optomap (Including Why We Recommend It)

 This amazing technology gives our doctors a comprehensive, ultra-widefield view that is not possible with traditional imaging methods.
 Also, optomap provides a historical record of your retinal health, allowing us to track and monitor any changes in your retina, year over year.

 Why is this important?
-The light sensitive tissue that makes up your retina is susceptible to a variety of diseases and is essential to detect problems early on.
+The light-sensitive tissue that makes up your retina is susceptible to a variety of diseases and is essential to detect problems early on.
 Also, because we can see your blood vessels, we may also be able to detect other health issues based on what we see in your eye!

 Optomap vs dilation for healthy eyes what is the difference?

-Optomap is a 200 degree image of your retina, which is captured in under ½ second.
+Optomap is a 200-degree image of your retina, which is captured in under ½ second.
 There is no pain, discomfort, or blurry vision associated with getting an optomap image taken.
 Not to mention, there are many other benefits of an optomap eye exam (see below).

 On the other hand, during a dilated eye exam, your eyes are dilated with eye drops that may sting.
 This process leads to blurry vision up close that often lasts for 4 - 6 hours.
 After your eyes are dilated, which can take up to 30 minutes, your eye doctor will use specialized equipment and lenses to look into the back of your eye.
+Below are 15 awesome benefits of getting optomap digital retinal imaging.

 1) Optomap allows our doctors to provide you with the most comprehensive eye exam possible